 The Company's loss in the quarter ended December 31, 2020 included significant costs for the Company's exploration program on its Lourdes project, which were not incurred in the following quarters.

-The Company's loss in the quarter ended September 30 2020 increased from the quarter ended June 30, 2020 primarily as a result of the costs associated with the Company's plan of arrangement with Magnitude of \$1,404,412.
+The Company's loss in the quarter ended September 30 2020 was significant primarily as a result of the costs associated with the Company's plan of arrangement with Magnitude of \$1,404,412.

 LIQUIDITY AND CAPITAL RESOURCES